shelbysturrock/cov-fit/index.md

 ### How to participate and what is involved
 The COVFIT study is no longer recruiting new participants.

+### Study results
+Stay tuned to this website for updates about study results, academic presentations and peer-reviewed publications.

 ### Learn more

 - [Information letter and consent form](https://www.covfitstudy.ca/consent-form)